InLexIA, the AI translation solution for Ibexa DXP

 A module 100% integrated with Ibexa DXP

 InLexIA is a translation module designed specifically for Ibexa DXP.
-Developed by our digital teams, it is natively integrated into the Ibexa administration interface.
-Contributors retain their working habits while benefiting from the automatic translation options accessible from the content publication screens.
+Developed by our teams, it is natively integrated into the Ibexa administration interface.
+Contributors retain their working habits while benefiting from automatic translation options accessible from the content publication screens.

 A solution designed for publishers and developers